 Those who predict the extent of foreseeable growth of cities' population seem to assume that the mass migration of people from the country to urban conglomerates is a phenomenon that makes all the sense endorsed by the offer of quality of life, employment opportunities, education and an illusory refuge against natural forces.
-In the meantime, large-scale corporative-agriculture, tourist exploitation, extensive solar and wind farms, dams and big industrial plants transform the rural in increasingly depopulated stretches of land that act as the city's rear-guard, ecological footprint or, larder, a no-man's land crossed by infrastructures.
-To make things worse, in the last two decades, life in the rural is being violently affected by the climate change; drought and the floods a good reason to flee.
+In the meantime, large-scale corporativeagriculture, tourist exploitation, extensive solar and wind farms, dams and big industrial plants transform the rural in increasingly depopulated stretches of land that act as the city's rear-guard, ecological footprint or, larder, a no-man's land crossed by infrastructures.
+To make things worse, in the last two decades, life in the rural is being violently affected by the climate change; drought and floods are good reasons to flee.
 Apparently, nobody today ponders the issue of how to make life far from the city a vital experience that draws equally from both rural and urban cultures but there are some signals that attract our attention that can reveal a great opportunity for architecture to come back to the front line of the design of the future and rethink our methods of working.

-The interest for the anthropological contents of the rural and its dual condition of natural landscape and its artificial exploitation, together with the need of learning to operate with a completely new environmental conditions, is nowadays a fundamental topic shared by many disciplines.
-Architecture is called to this conversation because the need of inventing new ways to occupying the countryside as part of a multidisciplinary task.
-Several XX Century manifestos -ranging from the metabolist mega-structures of the sixties to the cities planned in the nineties from scratch in China- didn't get our validation because they systematically respond to the architects-fantasy of the major-infrastructural-unitary, ex-novo project.
-XXI Century brought a new sensitivity to approach situations of high complexity with many agents involved that need to be produced on the basis of strategies and operative systems in which hybridisation, sustainability and uncertainty replace monofunctionalism. heroism and specificity of the heroic times.
+The interest for the anthropological content of the between-city territories and its dual condition of natural landscape and artificial exploitation, together with the need of learning how to operate with completely new environmental conditions, is nowadays a fundamental topic shared by many disciplines.
+Architecture is called to this conversation due to the need to invent new ways of occupying the countryside as part of a multidisciplinary task.
+Several XX Century manifestos -ranging from the metabolist mega-structures of the sixties to the cities planned in the nineties from scratch in China- didn't get our validation because they systematically responded to the architects-fantasy of the major-infrastructural-unitary, ex-novo project.
+XXI Century brought a new sensitivity to approach situations of high complexity with many agents involved that need to be produced on the basis of strategies and operative systems in which hybridisation, sustainability and uncertainty replace mono-functionalism, epic dreams and specificity of the heroic times.

 We see ourselves as architects far from the fascination that reads the rural context as the sentimental reservoir of certain forms of simplicity and authenticity.
-Under the guise of new economic activities, based fundamentally on tourism and on the phenomenon of the second home, incentives of prosperity for small countryside villages is given to a relationship of dependence on the big city limiting the slanted development of these nuclei towards the services-for-visitors sector.
-Thus, while small towns strive to attain competitiveness in its 'rural' picturesque, its hotel offer, its local festivities and its natural or culinary resources, they cannot offer their permanent residents even the most rudimentary social, cultural, educational or health facilities, given their small scale and limited clientele.
+Under the guise of new economic activities, based fundamentally on energy infrastructures, tourism and the phenomenon of the second home, incentives of prosperity for small countryside villages are given a relationship of dependence on the big city, limiting the slanted development of these nuclei towards the services-for-visitors sector.
+Thus, while small towns strive to attain competitiveness in their "rural" picturesque, hotel offer, local festivities and natural or culinary resources, they cannot offer their permanent residents even the most rudimentary social, cultural, educational or sanitary facilities, given their small scale and limited clientele.